15 Fun Things To Do In Kota Kinabalu with Kids

 - Klias River Tours is a great option for a family excursion.
 My whole family loved this Sabah attraction!
 You head out to the Klias River where you board a boat in search of the proboscis monkeys.
 These funny looking monkeys are spotted in the trees on the side of the river.
 Bring your binoculars!
 After the tour you have a buffet dinner and then in the evening you head back out in the dark to see the fireflies lighting up the riverbanks.

 - The Green Connection or Kota Kinabalu aquarium is home to insects, snakes, marine life and more.
 This new attraction is aimed at educating children on protecting the ecosystems.
-There is hands on aquariums where you can touch some of the marine life.
-The kids will get a kick out of the bubble aquariums where they can poke there head up and see through to the fish!
+There is a hands-on aquarium where you can touch some of the marine life.
+The kids will get a kick out of the bubble aquariums where they can poke their head up and see through to the fish!